Cercedilla: a mountain town to escape the hustle and heat of Madrid

 If you have some more time, you can think about catching the train even farther up the mountains.

 There’s a little two-car train that runs a few times a day on a narrow-gauge track up to the ski areas at Puerto de Navacerrada and Puerto de Cotos.

 In summer there’s no snow, but you can climb up La Bola del Mundo or Peñalara, the two highest mountains in the community.

 How to get to Cercedilla, places to stay, and more

 The Cercanías train (Line C-8) departs about once an hour, all day.
 The trip takes an an hour and twenty minutes from Atocha, or just over an hour from Chamartín Station in the north of Madrid.
 The return trip is until about 11:00 p.m.
 You can find the exact times at Renfe.com.

 If you want, you can also take bus 684 from the Intercambiador de Moncloa.
 More information on the bus company’s website.

 If you want to spend the night, there are a few hostels in town.
 Check out Hostal Aribel, which is just across the street from the train station.
 It’s pretty basic, but the people are nice and it and allows you to spend more time in the mountains.
-Call them at 918 52 15 11 for a reservation.
+Last time I checked they weren’t super into this whole “online” thing, but you can call them at 918 52 15 11 for a reservation.

 There are also some decent restaurants and bars in the town center.
 It’s not Malasaña, of course, but you can get some good food at good prices at several different places in town.